Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Study Design

-\paragraph{Deep Learning Approach (LSTM)} The Long Short-Term Memory network was implemented using the \texttt{TensorFlow/Keras} framework to directly model temporal dependencies within the multivariate sequences.
+\textbf{Deep Learning Approach.} We used the \texttt{TensorFlow/Keras} framework to implement the LSTM network, which directly models temporal dependencies within the multivariate sequences.
 The architecture consists of one or more recurrent layers with dropout-based regularization, followed by fully connected layers that map learned temporal representations to the target variable.
 Architectural depth, hidden dimensionality, and regularization strength were adapted to the specific prediction task (daily score prediction versus slope prediction).
 The network was trained using the Adam optimizer with a regression loss, mini-batch training, and early stopping to improve generalization.
 Prior to training, target values were clipped to $[0,10]$ for original mode and $[-10,10]$ for slope mode to enhance forecasting accuracy.